 Why he's utterly terrifying: After murdering his sister on Halloween night when he was just six years old, Michael Myers returns to the town of Haddonfield, Illinois and starts a killing spree that will last decades."Death has come to your little town, sheriff."

-Pennywise the Dancing Clown haunted the children in the town of Derry, Maine in the 1990 film It, which is based on Stephen King's book of the same name.
+Pennywise the Dancing Clown haunted the children in the town of Derry, Maine in the 1990 miniseries It and the two-part theatrical adaptation in 2017 and 2019, all of which are based on Stephen King's novel of the same name.